Paging Dr. Welby

 |

-Due to popular demand, we've
+Due to popular

 brought back this section!
 Here's a few more factoids we found by Chuck